Do you desperately need to clean your chicken coop? This post includes all the information you need for when, how, and why to clean your chicken coop!

 Below are after photos of my clean chicken coop, and my only hope is that my chickens are as happy as I am!

-Clean your chicken coop and reap the benefits today!
+Whether your chicken coop is a big or small coop, clean it and reap the benefits today!

-For more information on raising chickens, check out my post about how to keep your hens laying through the Winter by providing supplemental lighting!
+For more information on raising chickens, check out my post Benefits of Having a Light in Your Chicken Coop to learn about how to keep your hens laying through the Winter.